 The starting moves of this opening are 1.e4 c6 2.d4 d5.
 Caro-Kann defense is very similar to French defense, a subject that I recently wrote about it.
 The main difference between the two of them is that the black Bishop at c8 can be advanced in Caro-Kann defense and can be moved to f5 square which is not possible in French defense.

 Objectives for each player

 Caro-Kann defense is a strategy for Black because there are some major benefits.
 This opening is a great response to 1.e4 because it adds pressure to the pawn at e4 square.
 So, Caro-Kann helps Black to effectively win the battle for the center of the chessboard.

 - He can advance his pawn to square (3.e5).

 - He can advance the Knight to c3 square (3.Nc3)

 - He can play more aggressively and play the following moves.

 Keep in mind that each occasion requires a different response but that’s the main picture in Caro-Kann defense.
 Therefore, I have prepared a couple of games that I think will teach you valuable lessons about Caro-Kann defense.
 Try not to memorize the moves and focus in the way of thinking.
 The following games are played by Grandmasters and world champions and you should study them in great detail.

 Caro-Kann opening is considered to be one of the basics of chess and the player should know some important principles.
 My goal is to help you learn a way of thinking in chess and I hope this article helped you to do this.
+You can learn more about other chess strategies like Queen’s Gambit Accepted on this website.
 I think you should practice this opening when you are playing with black because it’s an important one.
 Please comment and share the article if it is helpful.
 Have fun with chess!